gtauzin/gtauzin/README.md

 ## Hi, I am Guillaume 👋

-I am a ML scientist with 6y+ experience and a passion for ML package development.
+I am a ML scientist with 7y+ experience and a passion for ML package development.
 I enjoy finding simple, interpretable solutions to problems and coding them in a modular way.
 I believe in FOSS and I look forward to making contributions.

 ### About me
 - I have been working on a number of tabular, time series, and vision tasks.
 At the moment, I make use of smart grid data to support utilities in performing predictive maintenance of electricity grid equipment.
 - I am leading data science projects that are based on [kedro](https://github.com/kedro-org/kedro) to enhance structure and collaboration.
-I warmly recommend the kedro community from which I have learned so much and I try to contribute to kedro community project as much as my time allows.
+I warmly recommend the kedro community from which I have learned so much.
+I try to contribute to projects within the kedro ecosystem as much as my time allows.
 - I am enthusiastic about the philosophy and simplicity of the [scikit-learn](https://github.com/scikit-learn/scikit-learn) API.
 I have worked on a number of packages extending and/or integrating with it, most of them unfortunately closed source.
 - In the past couple years, I have been excited about uncertainty quantification and especially conformal prediction!
 - I have a diverse background spanning engineering, applied math, physics, and high-performance computing.